tezos/tezos-mirror/docs/whitedoc/the_big_picture.rst

 Tezos Software Architecture
 ===========================

-This document contains two section.
+This document contains two sections.
 The first section, which should be readable by anyone, describes the main elements of Tezos from a distance.
-It abstracts from all plumbing and both internal and system dependencies to give a simple view of the main components, their responsibilities and interactions.
-The second part is written for developers, and is at the level of OPAM packages.
+It abstracts from all plumbing and both internal and system dependencies to give a simple view of the main components, their responsibilities, and interactions.
+The second part is written for developers and is at the level of OPAM packages.

 The Big Picture
 ---------------
 .. _the_big_picture:

-The diagram below shows a very coarse grained architecture of Tezos.
+The diagram below shows a very coarse-grained architecture of Tezos.

 |Tezos architecture diagram|